A-08556

 Plain Language

-AI tools used in utilization review may not independently deny, delay, or modify healthcare services based on medical necessity — not even partially.
-Every medical necessity determination must be made by a licensed physician or licensed health care professional who is competent in the relevant clinical specialty.
-That professional must review and consider the requesting provider's recommendation, the enrollee's medical history, and individual clinical circumstances.
-This effectively prohibits the AI tool from serving as the sole or primary basis for any adverse coverage action and requires a qualified human clinical reviewer for every medical necessity decision.
+AI tools are categorically prohibited from denying, delaying, or modifying healthcare services based on medical necessity — even partially.
+All medical necessity determinations must be made by a licensed physician or licensed healthcare professional who is competent in the specific clinical area at issue.
+The reviewing professional must consider the treating provider's recommendation, the enrollee's medical history, and individual clinical circumstances.
+This is an absolute prohibition on AI making adverse coverage decisions, not merely a requirement for human oversight — the AI may not make the determination at all.

 Statutory Text